Can CBD oil help dogs?

 In the UK, veterinarians can prescribe human CBD products for dogs so it’s best to talk to your vet for advice.

-What is the best CBD oil for dogs?
+What is the best CBD product for dogs?

 A survey of US vets, as quoted above, found that CBD oil/extract and edible CBD products were the most commonly used by dog owners to treat their pets, and the most successful for relieving pain, anxiety and decreasing the frequency and severity of seizures.